 Keep a document mapping database names to their IDs: 'Clients DB: abc123...', 'Deals DB: def456...'.
 Saves time when building workflows.

-In Notion, create template pages for recurring needs: 'New Listing Template' with sections for marketing plan and checklists, 'Client Page Template' with saved search sections, 'Deal Template' with stage-specific task lists.
+In Notion, create template pages for recurring needs: 'New Deal Template' with sections for underwriting summary and diligence checklists, 'Sponsor Page Template' with track-record sections, 'Deal Template' with stage-specific task lists.
 Duplicate these manually or via n8n workflows.

-Create an n8n workflow: CRM Trigger (new contact) → Set Variables (extract name, email, status) → Notion 'Create Page' action (in Clients database) → Slack notification.
+Create an n8n workflow: CRM Trigger (new contact) → Set Variables (extract name, email, status) → Notion 'Create Page' action (in Sponsors database) → Slack notification.
 Test by creating a contact in your CRM and verifying the Notion page is created with correct properties.

 Start simple.
 Get data flowing from CRM to Notion before adding complex logic like AI personalization or multi-step branching.